huyanhvn/lenovo-remote-console/README.md

 - All contributors who help improve this project

 ## Troubleshooting

-### Certificate Issues
-If you see "Certificate not verified" errors:
-1. Accept the localhost certificate first
-2. Open `https://<BMC_IP>:3900` in a new tab
-3. Accept the BMC certificate
-4. Return to console tab and click "Retry Connection"

 ### WebSocket Errors
 - Try using Firefox instead of Chrome